Qiskit/qiskit-addon-cutting/INSTALL.rst

 ^^^^^^^^^^^^^^^^

-Users who wish to install locally (using either :ref:`Option 1` or :ref:`Option 2`) may follow a few set of common instructions to prepare a Python environment for installation of CKT:
+Users who wish to install locally (using either :ref:`Option 1` or :ref:`Option 2`) may follow a brief set of common instructions to prepare a Python environment for installation of CKT:

 First, create a minimal environment with only Python installed in it.
 We recommend using `Python virtual environments <https://docs.python.org/3.10/tutorial/venv.html>`__.